NYC Work-Related Fatality Lawyers Helping Families After The Death Of Their Loved One

 What are workers’ compensation death benefits?

-Why do I need an attorney to help me file a workers’ compensation claim?
+Why do I need an accident lawyer to help me file a workers’ compensation claim?

 Is additional compensation available?